Email Invoicing

 Once the email header image is added, the next time an invoice is sent via email, the email will feature the uploaded image.
 It is important to note that the header image only affects the invoice email.
 Other types of emails, such as notifications, will not include the header image.

-There is a possibility to add customer’s own payment link to be visible on the email invoice display service.
-This will enable the recipient to access the payment service by simply clicking the provided payment link within the email invoice display.
+There is a possibility to add customer’s own payment link to be visible on the email invoice display page.
+This will enable the recipient to access the payment service by simply clicking the provided payment link within the email invoice display page.
 To ensure security, we require prior approval of the link’s domain, and we always validate the link before displaying it.

-If you wish to use payment links in your invoice emails, please reach out to our support team at support@maventa.com to request the activation of this feature.
+If you wish to use payment links in your invoice emails, please reach out to our support team to request the activation of this feature.

 Link can be given in an AdditionalDocumentReference element in UBL based formats (PeppolBIS 3.0, SiUBL 2.0) by defining the ID as “68” and DocumentDescription as “Payment link”.
 Link itself is given in the URI field.